5th Special Forces Group (United States): Vietnam War honors

 During ten years of service in the Vietnam War, eighteen Special Forces soldiers were awarded the Medal of Honor, the nation's highest award for conspicuous gallantry and exceptional heroism under fire.
+The eighteen Special Forces soldiers who received the Medal of Honor in Vietnam represent ten percent of the 179 total U.S. Army recipients of the Medal of Honor during the war.